jpsuero/Quake2/readme.txt

 Weapons:
 Blaster - powerful blaster that to kill enemies from long or short range.
-Bomb glove - shoots out an explosive bomb that to blow away your enemies Agents of Doom - spawns in flying robots that kill enemies Omniwrench - melee weapon
+Blitzgun - blast away your enemies with this super shotgun Agents of Doom - spawns in agents that kill your enemies (use grenade) Omniwrench - melee weapon

 Gadgets: